Magnetic Flux Transport in Radiatively Inefficient Accretion Flows and the Pathway towards a Magnetically Arrested Disk: Introduction

-What could be the possible source of the magnetic flux close the BH?
-Most of the numerical simulations of MAD start with a strong enough large-scale poloidal flux which is eventually brought close to the BH and get accumulated by flux-freezing (\citealt{Tchekhovskoy2011, McKinney2012}).
-However, the source of the large-scale field is not entirely obvious.
-It can potentially be generated in the disk itself by a dynamo action, or be advected in from some external sources.
+What could be the possible source of the magnetic flux close to the BH?
+Most of the numerical simulations of MAD start with a strong enough large-scale poloidal flux which is eventually brought close to the BH and gets accumulated by flux-freezing (\citealt{Tchekhovskoy2011, McKinney2012}).
+However, the source of the large-scale field is not entirely obvious (see also \citealt{Begelman2022}).
+It can potentially be generated in the disk itself by a dynamo action (\citealt{Bugli2014,Vourellis2021,Mattia2020, Mattia2022}) or be advected in from some external sources (\citealt{Cao2011, Li2021}).

-Efficiency of the dynamo action in generating coherent and strong large-scale poloidal field required to produce strong jets is found to be different for different numerical simulations.
-The $\alpha-$ effect (responsible for generation of poloidal field in dynamo) is found to be weak in simulations that start with small poloidal magnetic loops (\citealt{Hogg2018, Dhang2019, Dhang2020}).
-The quasi-stationary states of those simulations are in a weakly magnetized regime, popularly know as ``standard and normal evolution" (SANE; \citealt{Narayan2012}).
+The efficiency of the dynamo action in generating coherent and strong large-scale poloidal field required to produce strong jets is found to be different for different numerical simulations of RIAFs.
+The $\alpha-$ effect (responsible for the generation of the poloidal field by a dynamo) is found to be weak in simulations that start with small poloidal magnetic loops (\citealt{Hogg2018, Dhang2019, Dhang2020}).
+The quasi-stationary states of those simulations are in a weakly magnetized regime, popularly known as ``standard and normal evolution" (SANE; \citealt{Narayan2012}).
 However, recent simulations with a very strong (with gas to magnetic pressure ratio $\beta \approx 5$) and coherent initial toroidal field showed the production of large-scale poloidal field loops of the size of scale-height $H\propto R$ and led to the MAD eventually (\citealt{Liska2020}).
 Therefore, it is worth noting that the simulations need to start with a strong and coherent large-scale field (either poloidal or toroidal) to achieve MAD.